Goat Simulator: Release and promotion

 The OS X and Linux ports were released on 27 June 2014.
 Following the game's digital release, Koch Media agreed to distribute the game in UK and EU retail stores starting in May 2014.
 Similarly, Deep Silver approached Coffee Stain Studios to work out a deal to publish the title in North American retail markets starting in July 2014.
 At Microsoft's presentation at the 2014 Gamescom convention in August, Goat Simulator was announced as one of several titles to be coming to the Xbox One platform with the help of Double Eleven studios, and later confirmed to be also arriving for the Xbox 360, with both versions released on 17 April 2015.
 Koch Media also distributed a retail version of the Xbox One version, including all additional downloadable content, across Europe for release on 4 March 2016.
 Coffee Stain Studios also released ports for iOS and Android in September 2014.
 Each DLC is a separate app for iOS and Android, and each one (except Goat Simulator: Payday) includes a mobile-exclusive map.
 PlayStation 3 and PlayStation 4 versions, also ported by Double Eleven, were released on 11 August 2015.

 With the acquisition of Coffee Stain through THQ Nordic AB on 14 November 2018, it was announced that a Nintendo Switch version of Goat Simulator would be released.
 Goat Simulator: The GOATY, which includes all expansions to date, was released on 23 January 2019.

+A remastered version was announced for release in 2024.
+In addition to updated graphics, the remaster includes all DLC including those released for the mobile versions only, as well as other quality of life upgrades.
+It released for the PlayStation 5, Windows, and Xbox Series X/S on November 7, 2024.